Gibbons Return to Assiniboine Park Zoo in New Exhibit | ChrisD.ca

-WINNIPEG — White-handed gibbons will call the Assiniboine Park Zoo home again when a new exhibit opens on Friday.
+WINNIPEG — White-handed gibbons are back at Assiniboine Park Zoo in a new exhibit that opened on Friday.

-Maya, a six-year-old female, and Samson, a 15-year-old male, will be housed in the former lion pavilion after an extensive makeover.
+Maya, a six-year-old female, and Samson, a 15-year-old male, are housed in the former lion pavilion after an extensive makeover.

 “We’re very excited to welcome gibbons back to our zoo family”, said Janice Martin, curator of animal care and natural encounters.